el-pashaei/MBAO/README.md

 ## How to get started
-- install R 4.1.3 and RStudio
+- Install R 4.1.3 and RStudio
-- Install R Packages including library(foreign)
+- Install R Packages
-library(farff)
+- Download the zip files
-library("praznik"
+- Run the main file

-- Download the zip file
+### Required dependencies (R packages)